kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Swap to MC and talk to Gadon Thek: 1x10,3,2
   - Spam through Zaerdra's interruption before
 - Run MC close enough to Carth, then swap and exit to Lower City
-- *Party: Remove Carth*
-- Watch Canderous cutscene
+- As Carth, run down the hall to the right and watch Canderous cutscene
-- Hug the right wall after the doorway until the end of the panel with lights on it
+- Still as Carth, hug the right wall after the doorway until the end of the panel with lights on it
-  - This skips another Vulkar spawn in the hallway ahead on the left
+  - This attempts to skip another Vulkar spawn in the hallway ahead on the left
+  - Sometimes the MC will clip this trigger; if the Vulkars spawn, just run past them
+- As Carth, hug the right wall from just before the swoop bike on the left until just before the turrets
+  - This skips a trigger that has Carth try to talk to you
+- Run forward until Sith soldier accosts you
+  - This warps MC to the soldier and swaps party lead to the MC
-- Enter the Undercity (spam through Sith soldier's interruption)
+- Enter the Undercity

 ### Undercity
-- Beggars accost you: 3 ...
+- Beggars accost you: 5 ...
 1,4
 - Run towards the middle of the ramp on the left until Igear accosts you: 3 (+2; 8 Spikes)

 ```